smostovoy/active_model_presenter/README.md

-# SerializedObject
+# SerializedObjects
 Serialized Objects simplify your views and models just like Service Objects simplify your controllers/models.
-SerializedObject is a small library that serializes any object to a hash/json and provides pseudo-object attributes access.
+SerializedObjects is a small library that serializes any object to a hash/json and provides pseudo-object attributes access.
 It's based on ActiveModelSerializer gem so you get all it's features.
 It can be used as a layer for Rails between Controller and View to make data flow in 1 direction.